 Please choose one option if you answered “yes” to question 15:

 The study will have one informed consent form for the screening and one consent form for the main part of the study (please upload both consent forms iStar section 24.7).
-If the study is exempt and you are using an information sheet, upload to iStar section 40.1.
+If the study is exempt and you are using an *information sheet, upload to iStar section 40.1.

 The study will have only one main informed consent form that will cover both the screening and the main part of the study (please upload the single informed consent form to 24.7, or if an exempt study, upload the information sheet to iStar section 40.1).